-In the event that the school is evacuated, children will be reunited with families next door at the CF Farm.
-The secondary location is Shady Hill Elementary School.
+In the event that the school is evacuated, children will be reunited with families at Shady Hill Elementary School.
 Parents will be notified of the specific location via text, email, and/or phone call.
 All students will be signed out to a parent or approved guardian to ensure their safety.